Anderson/Hatgidakis/Nelson/Metcalf: Newsletter

 My car, which sports a "John Kerry For President" bumper sticker, sat on the driveway.

 We just moved into our neighborhood a month ago.
 I've never had a political discussion with any of our friendly neighbors, and was unaware that I was living next door to a real, live Freeper [right-wing political activist].
-As he walks past, we exchange friendly "hellos" and he says, "Nice bumper sticker."

 I wasn't sure WHAT to say.
 I wasn't sure where he was going.
 And hey, I have to share a property line with this guy for the next few decades!